-Payouts for regulatory defense ranged up to $5M.
+Payouts for regulatory defense went up to $5M.

-Payouts for regulatory settlements ranged up to $2.5M.
+Payouts for regulatory settlements ran up to $2.5M.

-Payouts for PCI Fines ranged from $11K to $6.9M (based upon 3 reported PCI related claims)
+Payouts for PCI Fines ranged from $11K to $6.9M (based upon three reported PCI-related claims)

 Additional information on Crisis Service costs is available from the 2013 report issued by Zurich Insurance Company.
 The following average cost information was reported: